-If you’re not getting enough sleep, it could lead to depression, inability to concentrate, weight gain, muscle pain and poor memory, but tryptophan helps promote healthy sleep (without the side effects that often accompany prescription medications).
+If you’re not getting enough sleep, it could lead to depression, inability to concentrate, weight gain, muscle pain and poor memory.
+Tryptophan helps promote healthy sleep (without the side effects that often accompany prescription medications).

 Tryptophan supplements are generally more effective at promoting sleep than food sources of tryptophan.
-Studies have shown that people who take supplements fall asleep faster and note significant improvements in the quality of their sleep– including less tooth-grinding and reduced sleep apnea.
+How to increase serotonin – Studies have shown that people who take supplements fall asleep faster and note significant improvements in the quality of their sleep– including less tooth-grinding and reduced sleep apnea.
 It can even improve your mood the next day (x).

 So why exactly does tryptophan make you sleepy?
 When you eat tryptophan-rich foods or take a tryptophan supplement, your body converts it into the neurotransmitter serotonin, and then coverts that serotonin into melatonin–the hormone that regulates your body’s sleep-wake cycle.
 Research shows that taking tryptophan increases both serotonin and melatonin levels, helping you relax and ease into a great night’s sleep (x).